Painting Through the Pain: Battling chronic illness, Navy veteran finds joy in unique painting style

 The result is a beautiful display of colors and patterns.

-“I sent my husband to Michael’s,” said Nelson.
-“He bought every single bottle of craft paint and said he spent like $200 and told me it was the best $200 he ever spent.”
+"I sent my husband to Michael's," said Nelsen.
+"He bought every single bottle of craft paint and said he spent like $200 and told me it was the best $200 he ever spent."

-That night, Nelson says she, her daughter and her daughters friend all poured.
+That night, Nelsen says she, her daughter and her daughters friend all poured.

 "I went into this meditative trance and was like, 'what is this?'," she recalls.